mezzo-forte-design/geoxp/README.md

 ### **Content overlap**
 When the user is actually inside multiple spots at the same time (locations are overlapping, multiple spots are linked to the same location), as default behavior geoXp will play one content at a time, with no overlapping.
 When the first audio finishes, the other starts.
 This can be overridden using the pattern “overlap” configuration option.

+### **Force a spot**
+Forcing a spot activation is possible only when provided location accuracy is over the threshold of 100 meters.
+In that case automatic management will be too risky, so the spots can be mually activated by the user.

 # **Usage**
 GeoXp is intended to be used as a singleton instance.
 It has to be created once the application starts, based on a configuration object.